holisticmemoir/holistic_memoir/copy_guidelines.md

 Something which might help to get the right feeling across is to bear in mind the line from Mary Schmich's essay, often titled "Wear Sunscreen":

-> Advice is a form of nostalgia. dispensing it is a way of fishing the past from the disposal, wiping it off, painting
+> Advice is a form of nostalgia.
+Dispensing it is a way of fishing the past from the disposal, wiping it off, painting
-> over the ugly parts and recycling it for more than it's worth
+> over the ugly parts and recycling it for more than it's worth.

 Only in this case, we are writing for an audience who are *expressly* looking for this advice.
 Writing with an awareness that we are drawing on memories, fond or not so, to help inform readers looking to make an important choice and needing